-Hammer curls and bicep curls, two of the most popular exercises to increase the muscle mass on your upper arms or biceps.
+Hammer curls vs bicep curls, two of the most popular exercises to increase the muscle mass on your upper arms or biceps.
 But if we have to choose between the two, which is the best bicep exercise that will deliver optimum results in a shorter period?

-Now then, let us compare the bicep curl and the hammer curl to find out which bicep exercise is the best.
+Now then, let us compare the bicep curl and the Hammer Curl to find out which bicep exercise is the best.

 What is the Hammer Curl?